UberGuidoZ/Flipper/Infrared/ReadMe.md

 Keeping all that in my fork of the [Flipper-IRDB](https://github.com/UberGuidoZ/Flipper-IRDB)!
-(Updated fork to a maintained one.)
+(Fork was moved to a [maintained one](https://github.com/logickworkshop/Flipper-IRDB).)

 Or generate your own at [Flipper Maker](https://flippermaker.github.io/)!